Separation (aeronautics): In the vicinity of an aerodrome

 Aerodrome or "Tower" controllers work in tall towers with large windows allowing them, in good weather, to see the aircraft flying in the vicinity of the aerodrome, unless the aircraft is not in sight from the tower (e.g. a helicopter departing from a ramp area).
 Also, aircraft in the vicinity of an aerodrome tend to be flying at lower speeds.
 Therefore, if the aerodrome controller can see both aircraft, or both aircraft report that they can see each other, or a following aircraft reports that it can see the preceding one, controllers may reduce the standard separation to whatever is adequate to prevent a collision.

-Under its SESAR project, Eurocontrol is optimizing the slack of the separation, reducing it from 3 to 2.5 nmi: a simulation increased throughput by up to 14% at Zurich's Runway 14, which cannot have any high-speed exit, inducing a longer runway occupancy.
+Under its Single European Sky ATM Research (SESAR) project, Eurocontrol is optimizing the slack of the separation, reducing it from 3 to 2.5 nmi: a simulation increased throughput by up to 14% at Zurich Airport's Runway 14, which cannot have any high-speed exit, inducing a longer runway occupancy.

 Conflicts

 A conflict is an event in which two or more aircraft experience a loss of minimum separation.
-This does not in itself suggest that the aircraft are at any risk of collision.
-However, the separation minima are set for risk mitigation and therefore it is central to a controller's job to prevent this situation from occurring.
-Conflicts are detected by data assistants, who report them to the actual controllers; the data assistants suggest how to solve the conflict, but the controller is not obligated to follow the suggested instructions.
-A conflict occurs when the distance between aircraft in flight violates a defining criterion, usually considered as 5 nautical miles (9 km) of horizontal and/or 1000 feet of vertical separation.
-These distances define an aircraft's protected zone, a volume of airspace surrounding the aircraft which should not be infringed upon by any other aircraft.